 The collection has the potential to become a research focus for French final year optional dissertations and become a case study within the MPhil in European and Latin American Culture, Centre for Gender Studies, Queer Studies, and relevant MPhils in the English Faculty.
 Several academics across the university of Cambridge (Hugo Azerad, Edmund Birch, Jean Khalfa, Claire White…) are keen on exploiting the research potential of the collection and promoting its historical, literary and artistic value.

 Mallarmé, Stéphane.
 Oxford, Cambridge.
 La Musique et les lettres.
 Paris: Perrin, 1895.
 Bookplate by Aubrey Beardsley for Herbert Charles Pollitt.
 Mallarmé had been invited to Oxford (Taylorian association) and Cambridge (Pembroke College) to give lectures in 1894.

 The Martin Stone collection will also be a very good tool for outreach.
 It has very strong potential for an exhibition focusing on the most interesting items and supplemented by other well-chosen items from the UL collections.
-The Decadent, fin de siècle, modernist movements quickly spread around the world (Latin American, China, Africa etc.), and this collection is an absolute gem, crystallizing highly interesting authors from the margins as well as from the centre of the artistic capitals (Paris, Brussels) of the time.
+The Decadent, fin de siècle, Modernist movements quickly spread around the world (Latin American, China, Africa etc), and this collection crystallizes highly interesting authors from the margins as well as from the centre of the artistic capitals (Paris, Brussels) of the time.

 Tanning, Dorothea.
 Demain.
 Paris : Georges Visat, 1964.
 First edition, signed by the author, number 3 of 10 copies hors commerce on Japon nacré.
 Not in the Bibliothèque nationale de France.